Programming

 The teacher shows the children how fun it is to play together, cooperate, compete and discover a wealth of practical information (numbers, letters, seasons, etc.).

-Creative games prepare children for the grown-up world and expose them to the fun of learning about various subjects, such as reading, the library, geography, the environment, cooking, science and astronomy.
-The activities help them expand their horizons by exposing them to a second language, improving their vocabulary, peaking their interest in science experiments and getting them to cooperate and share.
-A short period of free play takes place after this workshop.
+Creative play prepares children for the world of grown-ups, and for the pleasure of learning about different subjects: reading, the library, geography, the environment, cooking, science, astronomy and more.
+Activities enable children to develop different horizons: learning a second language, improving their vocabulary, becoming interested in scientific experiments, collaborating and sharing.
+A short period of free play takes place during this workshop.

 Information